miyakogi/m2r/README.md

 # Sentence.
 ```

-Or, use `parse_from_file` function to load markdown file and obtain converted text.
+Or, use `parse_from_file` function to load markdown file and obtain converted
+text.

 ```python
 from m2r import parse_from_file
 output = parse_from_file('markdown_file.md')
 ```

-This is an example of setup.py to write README in markdown, and publish it to PyPI as reST format.
+This is an example of setup.py to write README in markdown, and publish it to
+PyPI as rst format.

 ```python
 readme_file = os.path.join(os.path.dirname(os.path.abspath(__file__)), 'README.md')